-Rule 10.2 Investigation Once a complaint is received, the executive secretary shall enter the complaint into the Complaint Database and assign a number to the complaint.
-The executive secretary shall confer with the Board attorney to determine if the Board has jurisdiction to hear the complaint.
-After jurisdiction is confirmed, a Board member will investigate the complaint to determine if there is substantial justification supporting wrongdoing by a licensed chiropractor.
+Rule 10.2 Investigation.
+Once a complaint is received, the executive secretary shall enter the complaint into the Complaint Database and assign a number to the complaint.
+Once the Board's jurisdiction is confirmed, a Board member will be assigned to investigate the complaint to determine if there is substantial justification supporting wrongdoing by the licensed chiropractor.
 The investigating board member, after consultation with the executive secretary and the Board's attorney, will make a recommendation to the Board to proceed with a dismissal, consent order, informal conference, or formal disciplinary hearing.

-Rule 10.3 Complaint, Summons, and Notice of Hearing For the purposes of this rule, "complaint" refers to the formal documents issued by the Board to initiate a disciplinary hearing.
-The complaint is based on prior investigation of charges or information and shall set forth a statement of the charges against the accused.
-The complaint shall instruct the respondent to personally appear at the disciplinary hearing, inform of the respondent's right to counsel, and inform of the respondent's right to produce witnesses and evidence on his behalf as well as the right to cross-examine adverse witnesses and evidence.
+Rule 10.3 Complaint, Summons, and Notice of Hearing.
+For the purposes of this rule, "complaint" refers to the formal document issued by the Board to initiate a disciplinary proceeding.
+The complaint is based on prior investigation of charges or information and shall set forth a statement of the charges against the respondent.
+The complaint shall instruct the respondent to personally appear at a disciplinary hearing, inform of the respondent's right to counsel, and to produce witnesses and evidence on his behalf as well as the right to cross-examine adverse witnesses and evidence.

-"Summons and notice of hearing" refers to the document accompanying the complaint which compels the respondent to appear and sets forth the time and place of the hearing.
+"Summons and notice of hearing" refers to the document accompanying the complaint which compels the respondent to appear and sets forth the date, time, and place of the hearing.

-The summons and complaint shall be, no less than thirty (30) days prior to the scheduled date of the disciplinary hearing, either:
+The complaint and notice of the hearing shall be served upon the respondent no less than thirty (30) days prior to the scheduled date of the disciplinary hearing, either:

-- 1. mailed by licensed or certified mail, return receipt requested, to the most recent address of the accused on file with the Board or - 2. personally served on the respondent.
+- 1. by certified mail, return receipt requested, to the address on file respondent with the Board or - 2. personally served on the respondent or - 3. emailed to the respondent's most recent address on file with the Board.

-Rule 10.4 Consent Orders If, after receipt of a complaint and prior to the disciplinary hearing, an accused desires to admit to a violation, a consent order may be entered into with the accused without the necessity of a disciplinary hearing.
+Rule 10.4 Consent Orders.
+If, after receipt of a complaint and prior to a disciplinary hearing, a respondent desires to admit to a violation, a consent order may be entered into between the Board and respondent without the necessity of a disciplinary hearing.
 This opportunity for settlement shall be at the sole discretion of the investigative committee.
 Any consent order shall be subject to the approval of the Board and shall not be subject to appeal.
 The Board may reject a proposed consent order and vote to hold a formal disciplinary hearing.

-Rule 10.5 Informal Conferences The respondent or the Board may request an informal conference at the Board office with the investigative committee for the purpose of showing that the allegation(s) contained in the complaint is (are) not true.
+Rule 10.5 Informal Conferences.
+The respondent or the Board may request an informal conference with the investigative committee for the purpose of presenting evidence in contradiction of the allegation(s) of the complaint.
 The investigative committee will be composed of the designated Board member, the executive secretary, the Board attorney, and appropriate staff personnel; however, the absence of the designated Board member or the executive secretary or Board attorney shall not invalidate the formation of the committee or the conclusions of the conference.
 The respondent may have an attorney present only in an advisory capacity.
-If the respondent desires a conference and the complaint cannot thereafter be dismissed on the evidence, an effort will then be made to reach an informal settlement and consent order as provided in Rule 10.4.
+If the respondent desires a conference and the complaint cannot thereafter be dismissed, an effort will be made to reach an informal settlement and consent order as provided in Rule 10.4.